changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-rm-template-powershell.md

     }
     ```

-2. このテンプレート ファイルをローカル コンピューターに保存します。この例では、**c:\\templates** フォルダーに保存することを前提としています。

-3. 次のコマンドを実行して、新しい IoT Hub をデプロイします。実際の IoT Hub の名前をパラメーターで指定してください。この例では、IoT Hub の名前は **abcmyiothub** です (この名前はグローバルに一意でなければならないため、自分の名前やイニシャルを含めます)。
+2. Save the template file on your local machine.
+This example assumes you save it in a folder called **c:\templates**.

+3. Run the following command to deploy your new IoT hub, passing the name of your IoT hub as a parameter.
+In this example, the name of the IoT hub is **abcmyiothub** (note that this name must be globally unique so it should include your name or initials):

     ```
     New-AzureRmResourceGroupDeployment -ResourceGroupName MyIoTRG1 -TemplateFile C:\templates\template.json -hubName abcmyiothub
     ```

-4. 作成した IoT Hub のキーが出力として表示されます。

-5. アプリケーションで新しい IoT Hub が追加されたことを確認するには、[ポータル][lnk-azure-portal]にアクセスし、リソースの一覧を表示するか、**Get-AzureRmResource** PowerShell コマンドレットを使用します。
+4. The output displays the keys for the IoT hub you created.

+5. You can verify that your application added the new IoT hub by visiting the [portal][lnk-azure-portal] and viewing your list of resources, or by using the **Get-AzureRmResource** PowerShell cmdlet.

-> [AZURE.NOTE] このサンプル アプリケーションでは、課金の対象とする S1 Standard IoT Hub を追加します。IoT Hub を削除するには、[ポータル][lnk-azure-portal]を使うか、終了時に **Remove-AzureRmResource** PowerShell コマンドレットを使用します。
+> [AZURE.NOTE] This example application adds an S1 Standard IoT Hub for which you are billed.
+You can delete the IoT hub through the [portal][lnk-azure-portal] or by using the **Remove-AzureRmResource** PowerShell cmdlet when you are finished.

-## 次のステップ
+## <a name="next-steps"></a>Next steps

-ここでは、PowerShell と Resource Manager テンプレートを使用して IoT Hub をデプロイしました。次の手順に進んでください。
+Now you have deployed an IoT hub using a Resource Manager template with PowerShell, you may want to explore further:

-- [IoT Hub Resource Provider REST API][lnk-rest-api] の機能の詳細をご確認ください。
+- Read about the capabilities of the [IoT Hub Resource Provider REST API][lnk-rest-api].
-- Azure リソース マネージャーの機能の詳細については、「[Azure リソース マネージャーの概要][lnk-azure-rm-overview]」を参照してください。

-IoT Hub の開発に関する詳細については、以下を参照してください

-- [C SDK の概要][lnk-c-sdk]
+- Read [Azure Resource Manager overview][lnk-azure-rm-overview] to learn more about the capabilities of Azure Resource Manager.

+To learn more about developing for IoT Hub, see the following:

+- [Introduction to C SDK][lnk-c-sdk]
-- [IoT Hub SDK][lnk-sdks]
+- [IoT Hub SDKs][lnk-sdks]

-IoT Hub の機能を詳しく調べるには、次のリンクを使用してください。

-- [ソリューションの設計][lnk-design]
-- [サンプル UI を使用したデバイス管理の探求][lnk-dmui]
-- [Gateway SDK を使用したデバイスのシミュレーション][lnk-gateway]
-- [Azure ポータルを使用した IoT Hub の管理][lnk-portal]
+To further explore the capabilities of IoT Hub, see:

+- [Simulating a device with the Gateway SDK][lnk-gateway]

 <!-- Links -->
 [lnk-free-trial]: https://azure.microsoft.com/pricing/free-trial/